 Humanity is engaged in a continuous race against viral evolution, and there are dire consequences when we fall behind: lost lives, a devastated global economy, and intense residual fear and anxiety.
-As of May 18, 2020, SARS–CoV-2 has taken 350, 000 lives (1).
+As of September 21, 2020, SARS–CoV-2 has taken just under 1 million lives (1).
 Our team is situated in Canada, where more than three million people have lost their jobs (2).
-Our national federal deficit increasing, and has been predicted to reach $184 billion in 2021 (3).
-From previous experience, the damage to society will remain even once the pandemic has passed.
+Our national federal deficit is increasing, and has been predicted to reach $184 billion in 2021 (3).
+Based on similar events in the past, this damage to society will have a lasting impact beyond the pandemic.
 The SARS epidemic in 2003 was associated with a 30% increase in suicide rates (4), and more than 50% of recovered patients remained anxious (5).
-For healthcare workers, 29% experienced heavy emotional distress (6).
-Some anticipated psychological consequences of the current pandemic include increases in suicide and self-harm, alcohol and substance misuse, domestic and child abuse, financial stress, and relationship breakdown (7).
+In healthcare workers, 29% experienced heavy emotional distress (6).
+In addition to increases in suicides and financial stress, other anticipated consequences of the current pandemic include increases in self-harm, alcohol and substance misuse, domestic and child abuse, and relationship breakdown (7).

 VPRE is designed to give us a head start, so that this never happens again.

 However, VPRE strives to do even more than just help prevent the next pandemic.
-It fits into a future world that prioritizes biology, in which genome sequencing, biotechnology, and preventative medicine are standard.
-A world that’s attentive to science is also one that values and acts to conserve the environment.
-VPRE was inspired by biology – in turn, we hope that it can be used to preserve biodiversity and the natural world.
-Its predictions should serve as a reminder that intruding on ecological systems increases the threat of infection.
+It supports a future world that prioritizes biology - one in which genome sequencing, biotechnology, and preventative medicine are prioritized and easily accessible.
+One that is attentive to science and actively values and protects both humans and the environment on which we rely.

 Check out the diagrams below to explore some of VPRE’s key impacts, as well as some risks we’ve considered and mitigated.
 Then, head over to the Society page to immerse yourself in how we envision a future with VPRE.